 International Space Station

 The ISS orbits the Earth every 90 minutes at an average distance of 400 km.
 The ISS appears as a bright star that steadily moves across the sky.
 It can often be seen from Melbourne, for example at:

-The Station will first appear in the north-west and travel right past Jupiter and Betelgeuse (Orion) before disappearing in the south-east.
+The Station will first appear in the north-west and travel past the Moon and Orion, before moving directly overhead to end up in the south-east, near the Southern Cross.
 Predictions of where and when to see the ISS can be obtained from the Heavens Above website.

 On This Day